MSAbhishek22/Monsoon_Mitr/README.md

 ![Monsoon Mitra Architecture](assets/architecture_mitr.png)

-*Our system is designed like a farmer's trusted advisor – always available, always reliable, always helpful.*

 ### 🧭 **User Journey Flow**

 ![Monsoon Mitra Flowchart](assets/flowchart_mitr.jpeg)

-*From opening the app to getting actionable advice – every step is designed with farmers in mind.*

 ### 🔄 **The Process**
 1. **Location Detection**: Automatically finds your farm's location